Frequently asked questions

 I work as a RUSON, can I nominate my ANUM as a clinical referee?

-Candidates who have worked as Registered Undergraduate Student of Nursing or Midwifery (RUSON/RUSOM) can nominate clinical supervisors (i.e. Unit Managers, Associate Unit Managers) from their RUSON/RUSOM employment or placements as one of their referees.
+Candidates who have worked as Registered Undergraduate Student of Nursing or Midwifery (RUSON/RUSOM) may only nominate clinical supervisors (i.e. Unit Managers, Associate Unit Managers) from their RUSON/RUSOM employment as one of their primary referees should they not have a second clinical placement referee.

 If we’re on placement whilst GNMP PMCV applications are open, are we able to submit a referee afterwards?